Ignition Poker Review

 Mobile Options for Ignition Poker

 A mobile poker app is enabled via a responsive in-browser version of the client.
 The app works on both phones and tablets (including Apple devices).
-Unfortunately, at the time of writing, only Zone Poker and cash games are available for mobiles, and you can only play one table at a time.
+The mobile browser client now supports cash games, tournaments, Sit & Gos, and Zone Poker through both iOS and Android devices.

 Website Features